unam3/docs/src/guide/components/registration.md

 }
 ```

-Note that **locally registered components are _not_ also available in descendant components**.
-In this case, `ComponentA` will be made available to the current component only, not any of its child or descendant components.
+Note that **locally registered components are _not_ available in descendant components**.

 ## Component Name Casing {#component-name-casing}

 Throughout the guide, we are using PascalCase names when registering components.
 This is because:

 1. PascalCase names are valid JavaScript identifiers.
-This makes it easier to import and register components in JavaScript.
-It also helps IDEs with auto-completion.

 2. `<PascalCase />` makes it more obvious that this is a Vue component instead of a native HTML element in templates.
 It also differentiates Vue components from custom elements (web components).